Cops: Assailant dies after being run over by stabbing victim

 The stabbing victim told police he encountered Rogers earlier that evening on 6th Street, where Rogers accused him of “stealing money from his wallet,” the report said.
 During the ensuing struggle, the man said Rogers stabbed him twice.
 The wounded man got into a truck and fled, striking Rogers with the truck as he left, police said.

-The man then went to Reynolds Street where he contacted police.
-He had a stab wound to his rib in front and another to his shoulder in the back, police said.
+The man then went to an address on Reynolds Street where he contacted police.
+He had a stab wound to the front of his ribs and another to the back of his shoulder, police said.

 County police crash reconstruction officers and investigators processed the scene of the incident.